-Relationship between Specific responsibilities of supervisors are
+Paragraph 13 Relationship between Specific responsibilities of supervisors are

 student and supervisor(s) listed in the yellow block.

-Annual reporting Supervisors will be required to report at
+Paragraph 15 Annual reporting Supervisors will be required to report at

 least annually to the faculty on the

 student's progress.
 Sufficient progress is

 also required for the continued

 registration of the student.

-student and supervisor(s)

-Paragraph 21 Initiating submission for The supervisors inform the chairperson of
+Paragraph 22 Initiating submission for The supervisors inform the chairperson of

 examination the Research Committee of an anticipated

 submission for examination by completing

 a form.

-Paragraph 22 Plagiarism check Supervisors must do a plagiarism check
+Paragraph 23 Plagiarism check Supervisors must do a plagiarism check

 and must be satisfied that the results of the

 check are satisfactory before the thesis /

 dissertation is submitted for examination.

-Paragraph 23 Permission for submission Supervisors must complete a form
+Paragraph 24 Permission for submission Supervisors must complete a form

 for examination indicating that the thesis / dissertation is

 formally ready for examination.

-Paragraphs 28 Selecting and appointing Supervisor are involved in the process of
+Paragraphs 29 Selecting and appointing Supervisor are involved in the process of

-and 29 examiners: master's and selecting examiners.
+and 30 examiners: master's and selecting examiners.

 doctorates

-Paragraphs 31 Examination procedures: Supervisor will receive copies of the
+Paragraphs 32 Examination procedures: Supervisor will receive copies of the

-and 32 master's, including disputes examiners' reports and will be required to
+and 33 master's, including disputes examiners' reports and will be required to

 submit a supervisor's report.
 The

 supervisors may provide elucidations on

 the outcome of the examination and the

 mark.
 Supervisors are involved with

 revisions to be made by the candidate and

 are involved with the oral (should there be

 an oral).
-Supervisors may be involved in

-the dispute resolution process (if any).

-Paragraphs 33 Examination procedures: Supervisors will receive copies of the
+Paragraphs 34 Examination procedures: Supervisors will receive copies of the

-and 34 doctorates, including examiners' reports and may submit a
+and 35 doctorates, including examiners' reports, but may not submit a

 disputes supervisor's report.
 Supervisors are

 involved with revisions to be made by the

 candidate and are involved with the oral.

-Supervisors may be involved in the dispute

-resolution process (if any).